codergon/flicks/README.md

 <sup>[(Back to top)](#------------------------)</sup>

-- `backend` API documentation can be found at https://flicks.up.railway.app
+- backend API documentation can be found at https://flicks.up.railway.app/docs
-- `backend-utils` is hosted at https://flicks.hop.sh with the following endpoints 👇🏽
-  - `/domain/<address>`: Returns the SNS domain information for the provided address if it exists.
-  - `/images/<chain>.svg`: Returns the image for the blockchain passed.
-Valid values are ALGO, SOL, OP, ARB, TRX, BASE, ETH, MATIC, etc.
-  - `/collectionData/<collection_address>`: Returns the collection metadata for the NFT collection.
-  - `/owner/<user_address>?collectionName=<collection_name>`: Specifies if the provided user address has an NFT in the collection passed as a query parameter.

 ## 👍 Contributing